zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

 ```

 Well, there's your problem!
 Calling `.split` on `Int` uses the [`Cool`
-candidate](https://docs.perl6.org/type/Cool) that coerses the invocant to `Str`
+candidate](https://docs.perl6.org/type/Cool) that stringifies the invocant
-and then calls its `.split` with the arguments it received... but it does a
+then calls its `.split` with the arguments it received... but it does a
 very poor job of it.

-It's not taking our `:skip-empty` named argument—in fact, none of the
+It's not taking our `:skip-empty` named argument—in fact, it takes none of the
 named args `Str.split` accepts—and a keen eye can also spot that there's no
 candidate to replicate [`Str.split` that takes a list of
 delimiters](https://github.com/rakudo/rakudo/blob/20ed9e2/src/core/Str.pm#L1083)